The world's largest website

 selection.
 Boy in this company that would be a first.

-Perhaps it's time I got up from this computor and read his book on weld best practices - process
+Perhaps it's time I got up from this computer and read his book and implemented his best practices - process control training programs.

-You can use any MIG gas mix from straight CO2 to straight argon, or one of the 40 available argon mixes for short circuit welds.
+There are 40 available argon mixes for MIG welds.
 The MIG gas influence on the short circuit steel weld energy should be the primary

 consideration in MIG gas selection.